Hamiltonian decomposition: Prisms

 Many classes of 3-regular 3-vertex-connected graphs are known to have prisms with Hamiltonian decompositions.
 In particular this occurs when the 3-regular graph is planar and bipartite, when it is a Halin graph, when it is itself a prism or Möbius ladder, or when it is a generalized Petersen graph of order divisible by four.

 Symmetric graphs

 There are infinitely many vertex-transitive graphs (graphs in which every vertex is symmetric to every other vertex) that do not have a Hamiltonian decomposition.
 In particular this applies to the Cayley graphs whose vertices describe the elements of a group and whose elements describe multiplication by generators of the group.
 Infinitely many 6-regular Cayley graphs have no Hamiltonian decomposition, and there exist Cayley graphs of arbitrarily large even degree with no Hamiltonian decomposition.
 One way of constructing these graphs is to use repeated expansions by cliques, which preserve symmetry and cannot change the existence of a Hamiltonian decomposition.

+Uniform Hypergraphs

+Decomposition problems for hypergraphs are in general much harder than for graphs.
+Unlike graphs, hypergraphs admit multiple non-equivalent notions of cycles (see Hypergraph cycles).

+The simplest of these notions is the Berge-cycle.